-In addition, for each degree students must complete at least one course per quarter for three quarters of Computer Science 201 with grades of Satisfactory.
+In addition, Ph.D. degree students must complete at least three terms of Computer Science 201 with grades of Satisfactory (in addition to the three terms that may have been completed for the M.S. degree).

 Competence in any or all courses may be demonstrated in one of three ways: